The value of a model horse depends on several factors, including

 sales lists or other methods to sell your models, and I've listed

-well and ship it out as soon as you have received payment.
-People know
+it well and ship it out as soon as you have received

-Dealers: For new and recently discontinued models, authorized dealers can help you out.
+Dealers: For buying new and recently discontinued models authorized dealers

 A few dealers also buy and sell older ("vintage") model horses.
 Some